DarienTsai/arteam/README.md

 # arteam

-arteam is a place to get feedback/collaboration.
+arteam is a place to find teammates for your visual arts projects.

 ## Tech Used